pimlicolabs/permissionless.js/.changeset/tasty-penguins-grow.md

 "permissionless": patch
 ---

-Fix JSDoc for Bundler Actions and export getUserOperationReceipt
+Fix JSDoc for Bundler Actions, move viem to peerDependencies, and export getUserOperationReceipt